 Dayton City Manager Shelley Dickstein added Monday, “I am concerned it appears there is a real breakdown in communication and we certainly welcome [the opportunity] to continue having those conversations in a productive setting.”

 But the County is downplaying any contention.
 Colbert says, “I know this has been cast as some kind of war between two governments and water.
 What this is about is the quality of life in our community.”

 The Dayton Fire Chief Jeffrey Payne released a statement about the use of PFAS, saying “our foam, which is used by all fire departments, has PFAS chemicals in them as we only use foam on petroleum fires.
-This seldom occurs and thus our foam is seldom used.”Grab the FREE WDTN News App for iPhone or Android.
+This seldom occurs and thus our foam is seldom used.”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.